Ahmad Bashir (Islamic scholar): Activities

-Sheikh Ahmad had closely worked both with NGO and government various organizations, agencies, leaders, such as former senator Domocao Alonto and former Philippines Ambassador to Saudi Arabia Lininding Pangandaman for the welfare of the Maranaos.
+Ahmad had closely worked both with NGO and government various organizations, agencies, leaders, such as former senator Domocao Alonto and former Philippines Ambassador to Saudi Arabia Lininding Pangandaman for the welfare of the Maranaos.

 Agama Islam Society

-The basis of the creation of the society was through consultative council, which some academicians were from Marawi City, the Philippines under the chairmanship of Sheikh Ahmad Bashir year 1375H – 1955G.
+The basis of the creation of the society was through a consultative council, of which some academicians were from Marawi City, under the chairmanship of Ahmad Bashir in the year 1375H (1955).
 This Council established the society to propagate Islam in 1956.

 Death

-Sheikh Ahmad did not use his opportunities for his personal advantage, and died poor, without owning or bequeathing any property.

-He died in Iligan City from complications of diabetes on the 7th day of Dhul Hijjah 1409 AH (July 10, 1989).
-His remains were buried in Marawi City, Philippines.
+After a prolonged battle with multiple health complications, Ahmad died on July 10, 1989.